craigargh/cfg-python/lesson_plans/session_1.md

 5 minutes

-As a group the instructor walks the students through creating a new Python file and running it in PyCharm.
+At the start of the sesison the instructor walks the class through creating a new Python file and running it in PyCharm.
 The students should follow each step as the instructor demonstrates it.

 ### Relevant Exercise(s):

 Exercise 1.1: 4 minutes
 - This exercise gives the students a chance to explore their first program
-- You can use this time to support students that were unable to run their first program
+- Use this time to support students that were unable to run their first program
-- Question the students that changed the program and get them to share what happened
+- Briefly question the students that changed the program and ask them to share what happened

-## Block 3: The Python Console

-3-5 minutes

-The Python console is an alternative way to run Python programs.
-The instructor will walk students through the locating the Python console and executing a Python statement.

-## Block 4: Number Data Types and Operators
+## Block 3: Number Data Types and Operators

 2 minutes

-This block introduces the integer and float data types along with maths operators
+This block introduces the integer and float data types along with maths operators.

+The Python console is used in this exercise.
+The instructor should walk students through the locating the Python console and executing a Python statement.

 ### Relevant Exercise(s):

-Exercise 1.2: 5 minutes
+Exercise 1.2: 3-5 minutes
 - The students will explore different maths operators using the Python shell
 - They should be able to identify the purpose of each opeartor.
 - Ask different students to share with the rest of the class what each operator does after they have completed the exercise

+## Block 4: The Python Console

+3-5 minutes

+This block is a brief explanation of when it is appropriate to use the Python console and when it is appropriate to use files.

 ## Block 5: String Data Type

 In this block students are introduced to the string data type along with common mistakes when using strings.

-The instructor will explain an error message so that students can better understand them when debugging their own programs.
+Explain an error message so that students can better understand them when debugging their own programs.
 Instructors should bring attention to:
 1. The line number
 1. The error type (e.g. NameError)
 1. The error message (e.g. "name 'hello' is not defined")